beneweiler1/Project-5-CSCI4448/README.md

   https://aka.ms/dotnet-download

-For Unity: Download .exe file and open (only works for Windoes 64 bit)
+## For Unity: Download .exe file and open (only works for Windoes 64 bit)
+Assets file contains all scripts and game objects

 ### app - contains all project components including: